Noise Exposure Safety

 - Masticator/chipper workers

-- Anyone working with weed whackers/leaf blowers/air compressors
+- Operators of weed whackers/leaf blowers/air compressors

 - Retardant mixing personnel